 Distance from Puerto Vallarta: 11 km (28 minutes)

 Conchas Chinas is an upscale area south of Puerto Vallarta where you can find fancy homes and hotels.
-What’s cool about Conchas Chinas is that it also boasts a nice beach.
+It also boasts a nice beach.

 Distance from Puerto Vallarta: 148 kilometers (92 miles)